liang2kl/arxiv-bot/README.md

 # ArXiv Bot

 > [!IMPORTANT]
 > The entire codebase, including documentation and scripts, is created by AI (`claude-4-sonnet`).
+The logs of the development process are in [logs.md](logs.md).
 Use it at your own risk.

 A flexible bot system for Slack and Telegram that monitors ArXiv papers and provides AI-powered summaries.